rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

 ## Challenge or difficulty

-When the need arises to change the password (hacker compromise, former employee left, policy directs yearly change, ...) however the following is required:
+When the need arises to change the password (hacker compromise, former employee left, policy directs yearly change, etc.) however the following is required:

 0. Shutdown all running instances (entire cluster)
 0. Change password on remote service
 0. Update conf file on each application in the cluster